rzach/multlog/doc/multlog.md

 ```
 Here, the first formula is evaluated according to the operations
 (truth tables) of the first listed logic, and the second formula
-according to the operations.
-In this case we use the same logic `luk`
+according to the operations of the second logic.
+In this case we use
-for both.
+the same logic `luk` for both.

 To find formulas with various properties, do the following:
 `findFmla(logic, F)` will successively find solutions `F` which are